 Declaration of Payments

-Typically payments don’t necessarily refer to physical “cash” but instead refer to payments or transfers of value such as food and drink, any gift, travel, accommodations, contributions to charity, and even entertainment.
-The Sunshine Act also oversees that all licensed professionals that engage in payment activities in international agreements will need to declare those payments after the meetings
+Typically payments don’t necessarily refer to physical “cash” but instead to payments or transfers of value such as food and drink, any gift, travel, accommodations, contributions to charity, and even entertainment.
+The Sunshine Act also oversees that all licensed professionals that engage in payment activities in international agreements must declare those payments after the meetings

-Regardless of where these meetings take place, regulations require manufacturers to focus on gathering the in-person data, and establish a developing system that helps consumers better understand the reporting criteria for companies.
+Regardless of where these meetings occur, regulations require manufacturers to focus on gathering the in-person data and establish a developing system that helps consumers better understand the reporting criteria for companies.

 Data collection

-Once the data has been analyzed and categorized, then only can it be submitted into the CMS reporting system.
-Afterward, the data is then cross-checked for accuracy, and published on the Open Payments System which then only allows citizens to review the data table.
-Gathering the data makes it easy for creating reporting systems, and to focus on the importance of delivering transparent services to individuals.
+Once the data has been analyzed and categorized, only then can it be submitted into the CMS reporting system.
+Afterward, the data is then cross-checked for accuracy and published on the Open Payments System, which then only allows citizens to review the data table.
+Gathering the data makes it easy to create reporting systems and focus on delivering transparent services to individuals.

 Change of Declarations

-Manufacturers will need to track and report any type of payment, regardless of size or distribution method, during the meetings.
-Each year the threshold for declarations change, which essentially means that all payments on an annual basis will need to be reported.
+Manufacturers must track and report any payment, regardless of size or distribution method, during the meetings.
+Each year the threshold for declarations changes, which means that all annual payments will need to be reported.

 Information Required

-Finally, to ensure that all parties remain compliant with federal regulations and that outlined in the Sunshine Act, manufacturers are required to collect all the necessary data about payments and transfers of valuable information from all client meetings.
+Finally, to ensure that all parties remain compliant with federal regulations outlined in the Sunshine Act, manufacturers must collect all the necessary data about payments and transfers of valuable information from all client meetings.

 Further information such as personal and business contact details, manufacturing license numbers, and all relevant spending data such as the form of payment, date, and exchange is provided to CMS.